 The Sheohar 2 Project

-This project relies on collaborations with local governments, social art partners, community organizations, and private agencies, to increase the use and sustainable management of safe water and sanitation services, in the aim of the sustained adoption of targeted WASH behaviours and of an improved market system for WASH products and services.
+This project relied on collaborations with local governments, social art partners, community organizations, and private agencies, to increase the use and sustainable management of safe water and sanitation services, in the aim of the sustained adoption of targeted WASH behaviours and of an improved market system for WASH products and services.

 - In a region where the majority of the population consists of subsistence farmers, access to capital and the development of markets systems is crucial.
-In response to this, the Sheohar 2 project’s C component focuses specifically on people’s livelihoods, access to credit, and the provision of WASH-related products and services.
+In response to this, the Sheohar 2 project’s C component focused specifically on people’s livelihoods, access to credit, and the provision of WASH-related products and services.